-5.2 BIOS setup program
+4.2 BIOS setup program

-This motherboard supports a programmable firmware chip that you can update using the provided utility described in section 5.1 Managing and updating your BIOS.
+This motherboard supports a programmable firmware chip that you can update using the provided utility described in the Managing and updating your BIOS section.

 Use the BIOS Setup program when you are installing a motherboard, reconfiguring your system, or prompted to "Run Setup."
 This section explains how to configure your system using this utility.